Navaneethasita/Devops-interview-questions-answers/AWS/AWS interview questions.md

 #### What is Auto Scaling?

-Auto Scaling automatically adjusts the number of EC2 instances based on demand using scaling policies (CPU usage, memory, etc.), improving availability and cost-efficiency.
+Auto Scaling automatically adjusts the number of EC2 instances based on demand using scaling policies (CPU usage, memory, etc.), improving availability and cost-efficiency.It increasw the number of instances automatically.

 #### What are the types of Load Balancers in AWS?